-- The item is only available from a single source; - The public exigency or emergency for the requirement will not permit a delay resulting from competitive solicitation; - The awarding agency (e.g., OSPI) authorizes a noncompetitive proposal in response to a written request from the district; or - After solicitation of a number of sources, competition is determined inadequate.
+- The item is only available from a single source; - The public exigency or emergency for the requirement will not permit a delay resulting from competitive solicitation; - The awarding agency (e.g., OSPI) authorizes noncompetitive procurement in response to a written request from the district; or - After solicitation of a number of sources, competition is determined inadequate.

-The district must maintain documentation supporting the applicable circumstance for noncompetitive proposals.
+The district must maintain documentation supporting the applicable circumstance for noncompetitive procurement.